coiled/dask-elearning/README.md

-# dask-elearning
+# intro-to-dask
-Repo with notebooks for Intro to Dask e-learning tutorial
+Resources for the Introduction to Dask e-learning tutorial